majesticbeast/intro-to-terraform/docs/index.md

 ## How do I write Terraform?

-Well, you actually write HashiCorp Configuration Language (HCL).
-HCL is a configuration language used across all HashiCorp's products like Terraform, Vault, Nomad, and Packer.
-Terraform is the binary that you can run to turn your HCL into AWS infrastructure, GCP infrastructure, local system files, GitHub repos, or a ton of other things.
+You write in the Terraform Language.
+This is a domain-specific language that uses the HashiCorp Configuration Language (HCL) toolkit for its syntax.

+While HCL is the low-level syntax used across many HashiCorp tools (defining how to write blocks, arguments, and expressions), the Terraform Language extends this with specific constructs for infrastructure—such as Resources, Data Sources, and Providers.
+Terraform is also the binary that parses this language to orchestrate APIs for AWS, Azure, GitHub, and more.

-Let's take a quick look at what HCL looks like:
+Let's take a quick look at what Terraform looks like:
 ```terraform
 resource "aws_s3_bucket" "my_bucket" {
     bucket = "my-tf-test-bucket"